DS202-at-ISU/lab-2-lab2_team14/README.md

 The majority of the residences in the scatterplot are clustered with low acreage and low to medium price.
 There is no clear correlation due to the extreme density of points.
-However, we can tell that it is a positive correlation between acreage and sale price.
+However, we can tell that there is a positive correlation between acreage and sale price.There are no obvious oddities between acreage and sale price.

 Ryan: I will look at Occupancy.